Apocryphal Hebrew Angel Names

 1 Enoch is one of the most important sources for expanded angel-name traditions.
 It preserves holy-angel lists and also develops the Watcher tradition, which later readers often use when talking about fallen angels, cosmic judgment, or esoteric angel hierarchies.

-The names associated with Enochic angelology vary by manuscript, language, and translation, so a careful article does not pretend that one fixed spelling or one official list rules every tradition.
+The names associated with Enochic angelology vary by manuscript, language, and translation, so a careful guide does not pretend that one fixed spelling or one official list rules every tradition.

 Common names in Enochic and later lists